eschmidt45/Duke-WBB-Offensive-Efficiency/README.md

 - whether or not the field goal attempt was a make or miss

 Using this data, I begin my investigation of offensive efficiency, first executing feature selection and then proceeding with model construction.
 Finally, I assess my model results, highlight key possession features, and offer offensive strategy modifications that look to improve overall field goal efficiency.

+## Deployment
+Step 1: For best user experience run using RStudio.
+Download here: [RStudio](https://posit.co/download/rstudio-desktop/)

+Step 2: Fork the repository OR download the 'Portfolio Code'.Rmd and 'Duke WBB 22-23 Off Pos Data'.xlsx files from the repository

+Step 3: Run the 'Portfolio Code'.Rmd

+## Note for the User
+The data has been updated since the conclusion of the thesis.
+The best model and predictions results may vary from the original conclusions.